GS Caltex Cup

-The GS Caltex Cup (Korean: GS칼텍스배) is a Go competition.
+The GS Caltex Cup (Korean: GS칼텍스배 바둑기전) is a Go competition.

 Outline

 The GS Caltex Cup replaced the LG Refined Oil Cup.
 It is organized by the Maeil Business Newspaper, Maeil Broadcasting Network (MBN), and Korea Baduk Association, and sponsored by GS Caltex.
-It currently has the biggest prize in South Korea.
-As of 2021, the winner receives 70 million won in prize money, and the runner-up receives 30 million won.
+The winner receives 70 million won in prize money, and the runner-up receives 30 million won (as of 2025).
 The final is a best-of-5.
-Komi is 6.5 points and the time limit is 10 minutes main time with 3 x 40s byoyomi.
+Komi is 6.5 points.

+Players begin with 30 minutes of thinking time on their clock and add a 30 second increment per move (Fischer time).
+The time increment system was introduced in 2024, replacing the byoyomi system.